kobyrthr/publicArtWalk/README.md

-# deliveryApp
+# About
-An app for delivery route managers to visualize all their delivery points on an interactive map
+Many of us have started walking more since the start of COVID and stay-at-home mandates.
+Many of us have also moved to a new city.
+What if there was an app that helped you explore a new city or any city through a guided walking tour?
+This is the firs titeraiton of that application— an interactive map of few select murals in Baltimore, Maryland.

 ## User Stories
-- Users have the ability to register for an account
+- As a walker I want the ability to register for an account and log in
-- Users have the ability to log in
+- As a walker I want the ability to see mural locations on a map
-- Users have the ability to CRUD locations
+- As a walker I want the ability to suggest new locations or modifications to existing listings
-- Users have the ability to see their locations on the map
+-

-- Bonus
+## Icebox
-    - Users have the ability to use address autocomplete search to find any address and automatically convert it to longitude and latitude coordinates
+    - As a walker I want the ability to use my phone location to locate nearby points of interest
-    - Users have the ability to create a route for all the locations on their map
+    - As a walker I want the ability to create guided tours by adding points of interest to a collection
-    - Users have the ability to create multiple maps
+    - As a walker I want the ability to receive walking directions through the app
-    - Users have the ability to create locations in bulk via .csv upload
+    - As a walker I want the ability to leave media rich comments on a point of interest so other walkers know what expect when they arrive

 ## ERD
 <img src ="images/deliveryApp ERD.png">